 The 2002 Framework Agreement (Framework Agreement) was executed in 2002 by Skagit County; the Town of La Conner; and the cities of Anacortes, Burlington, Mount Vernon, and Sedro-Woolley.
-The Town of Hamilton signed onto the agreement in 2014, and the Town of Concrete signed onto the agreement in 2017.
-The Town of Lyman could also sign onto the agreement in the future.
+The Town of Hamilton signed onto the agreement in 2014, the Town of Concrete signed onto the agreement in 2017 and the Town of Lyman signed onto the agreement in 2018.
 The Framework Agreement includes provisions and procedures to address the collaborative requirement for planning at the regional level through GMA.

 The Framework Agreement replaces an earlier agreement, from 1992, that had been used to originally establish countywide planning policies in Skagit County after GMA was signed into law.
 The 1992 agreement led to the first set of CPPs that year, with a subsequent amendment in 1996.